 Here are five simple steps you can take when a business asks you to provide a certificate of liability insurance:

 - Ask the requestor of the certificate what coverages and limits they need.
 For example, let’s say they are a vendor and they require general liability insurance with limits of $1 million per occurrence and $5 million aggregate.

 - Call your insurance provider to confirm your coverage limits.
 If you need to increase the limit, you can adjust the policy or you may be able to purchase a rider that covers you for the duration of the contract.
 Your insurance agent can help with this process.

 - File paperwork required to make the coverage adjustment for the term you need and submit it, along with payment, to your insurance company.

 - Request the certificate of liability insurance listing the appropriate coverage amounts.
 The certificate will also include the vendor’s information as the Certificate Holder, which will waive liability claims against them during an event.

 - Provide the certificate to the vendor and complete your contract with them.

 Adding additional coverage to a policy to win a contract is a common occurrence.
 Your insurance provider can mail or email a copy of your certificate of insurance upon request to you or a third party via mail or email.

 A COI provides proof of insurance and all essential information about the insurance your small business carries.
 Almost any business owner that works with the public and with other businesses should have a certificate of insurance (COI).
 Presenting the COI, even if it’s not requested, demonstrates a high degree of professionalism and can help you win contracts and bids on projects.
 And when you receive a request for a COI, you’ll be prepared.

 Working with an insurance company that enables you to access a certificate of liability insurance wherever and whenever you need it is a must.
-Next Insurance not only make accessing COI’s quick and easy, but if you make changes to the policy (adding coverage or additional insured, etc.) those updates can be available in near real time.
+The Hartford not only makes obtaining COI’s quick and easy, but if you make changes to the policy (adding coverage or additional insured, etc.) those updates can easily be made available.